AworkofKC/cybersecurity-portfolio/README.md

 ##
 **Professional Statement:**
-I am a cybersecurity student with a background in web development and customer service, driven by a passion for protecting digital environments.
-Firsthand experiences with security threats sparked my interest in cybersecurity, motivating me to pursue a career focused on defending systems and data.
-My focus is response policy, digital forensics, and penetration testing.
-My goal is to help organizations stay resilient against evolving cyber threats by delivering creative, effective solutions to complex security challenges, ultimately safeguarding sensitive information and protecting company assets.
+With a creative and administrative background, I’m now building a cybersecurity career focused on threat detection, incident response, and system defense.
+I’m committed to developing the technical skills needed to protect digital environments, while also bringing strong communication and problem-solving to every challenge.
+My goal is to help teams respond confidently to cyber threats and contribute to a safer, more resilient digital world.

 🌟 Motto: *In a world full of hate, show love.
 Just Because.*